audaxlabs/gcp-cloud-storage-cost-estimator/README.md

 -------------------------------
 In order to use this utility you first need to go through the following steps:

-1:Create a Google Account,project,bucket and service account. bucket query Access
+- Create a Google Account,project,bucket and service account. bucket query Access
-4 target data
+- Target data
-2:Enable billing for your project.
+- Enable billing for your project.
-3:Enable the Google Cloud Storage API.
+- Enable the Google Cloud Storage API.
-4:Setup Authentication.
+- Setup Authentication.

 Installation
 -------------------------------